-The Routing Order Attribute, which is thoroughly described in existing Rule 4758, provides an optional means by which a Participant may direct the Exchange to seek opportunities to execute an Order at other market centers.
-The System is designed to pursue execution opportunities on behalf of Participants in an aggressive manner by, in most instances, first obtaining shares available on the Exchange Book, then routing to other market centers in accordance with the strategy designated by the Participant, then returning the Exchange Book as if a new Order before posting to the Exchange Book.
+The Routing Order Attribute, which is thoroughly described in existing Rule 3315, provides an optional means by which a Participant may direct the Exchange to seek opportunities to execute an Order at other market centers.
+The System is designed to pursue execution opportunities on behalf of Participants in an aggressive manner by, in most instances, first obtaining shares available on the PSX Book, then routing to other market centers in accordance with the strategy designated by the Participant, then returning the PSX Book as if a new Order before posting to the PSX Book.
 In addition, to maximize execution opportunities, the System will, as appropriate and in accordance with Regulation NMS, designate a Routable Order as an Intermarket Sweep Order.

-The Discretion Order Attribute allows a Participant to expand opportunities for an
+The Discretion Order Attribute allows a Participant to expand opportunities for an Order to access liquidity by allowing it to execute at any price within a specified range.
+Thus, while there is some complexity associated with the processing of Discretionary

-Order to access liquidity by allowing it to execute at any price within a specified range.
-Thus, while there is some complexity associated with the processing of Discretionary Orders, the Order Attribute merely allows the System to ascertain whether, under the conditions provided for in the rule, the Participant could access liquidity at a price within the range that the Participant has designated.
+Orders, the Order Attribute merely allows the System to ascertain whether, under the conditions provided for in the rule, the Participant could access liquidity at a price within the range that the Participant has designated.
 If so, the Order Attribute generates an IOC Order to access the liquidity.
-Moreover, it should be noted that although in some circumstances, the System will examine Orders on the Exchange Book that are not Displayed to ascertain the existence of execution opportunities, the System would convey information to the Participant regarding such Orders only by executing against them.
+Moreover, it should be noted that although in some circumstances, the System will examine Orders on the PSX Book that are not Displayed to ascertain the existence of execution opportunities, the System would convey information to the Participant regarding such Orders only by executing against them.
 Thus, the discretionary price range reflects an actionable commitment by the Participant to trade at prices in that range.
 As a result, the Order Attribute promotes price discovery through executions that occur in the price range.
-Finally, it should be noted that Discretionary IOCs access liquidity.
-Because the Exchange has a "taker/maker" pricing structure under which liquidity accessing Orders receive a rebate, the Order Attribute does allow a Participant to obtain a rebate with respect to executions against previously posted Orders; however, this aspect of the Order Attribute is fully consistent with the Exchange's overall pricing structure.
+Finally, it should be noted that Discretionary IOCs access liquidity, and therefore the Order Attribute does not present an opportunity for a Participant to obtain a rebate with respect to executions against previously posted Orders.